MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/select_columns.md

 # required metadata
 title: "Selects a set of columns, dropping all others"
 description: "Selects a set of columns to retrain, dropping all others."
-keywords: "transform"
+keywords: "transform, schema"
-author: "Microsoft Corporation Microsoft Technical Support"
+author: "HeidiSteen"
 manager: ""
 ms.date: ""
 ms.topic: "reference"